CookieMonsterTeam/CookieMonster/README.md

 Note: For this index, **lower is better**, meaning a building with a PP of 1 is more interesting than one with a PP of 3.

-## What it doesn't do
+### What it doesn't do

-Most likely you'll find items in gray like Golden Cookie upgrades, clicking upgrades, season upgrades – everything that doesn't earn you a direct bonus to your income will display as gray.
-This means the following upgrades are **not** taken into account by Cookie Monster:
+Some upgrades do not give a direct bonus to your income and will display as gray.
+These are mainly Golden Cookie upgrades and season upgrades.

-* Plastic mouse
-* Iron mouse
-* Titanium mouse
-* Adamantium mouse
-* Unobtainium mouse
-* Lucky day
-* Serendipity
-* Get lucky
-* Elder Pledge
-* Sacrificial rolling pins
-* **etc.**

 Do note though that, although these upgrades have no direct value, if buying them earns you an achievement of some sort which in return gives you milk and income, Cookie Monster **will** display that value.

-# Using
+## Using

-## Bookmarklet
+### Bookmarklet

 Copy this code and save it as a bookmark.
 Paste it in the URL section.
 To activate, click the bookmark when the game's open.